-0 = There's no posted interrupt for the corresponding hardware

-1 = Posted interrupt for the corresponding hardware present
+- 0 = There's no posted interrupt for the corresponding hardware - 1 = Posted interrupt for the corresponding hardware present

-Writing a '0' to the bits will clear the posted interrupts for the corresponding hardware.
-Writing a '1' to the bits AND to the ENSWINT (Bit 7 of the INT_MSK3 Register) will post the corresponding hardware interrupt
+Writing a '0' to the bits clears the posted interrupts for the corresponding hardware.
+Writing a '1' to the bits AND to the ENSWINT (Bit 7 of the INT_MSK3 Register) posts the corresponding hardware interrupt

-Table 73.
+Table 70.
 Interrupt Clear 2 (INT_CLR2) [0xDC] [R/W]